-5Health Metrics, Sahlgrenska Academy, University of Gothenburg, Gothenburg, Sweden

-6School of Public Health, Faculty of Health Sciences, University of the Witwatersrand, Johannesburg, South Africa a cluster randomized controlled trial design embedded in a national program.
+5Health Metrics, Sahlgrenska Academy, University of Gothenburg, Gothenburg, Sweden a cluster randomized controlled trial design embedded in a national program.
 Outcomes will be relevant for policy makers and are important for the evaluation of current and future World Health Organization guidelines for the management of children with fever.